Neural Integral Equations: Additional Experiments

 \subsection{Modeling 2D IE spirals}

-Here we test ANIE, NODE and LSTM in modelling 2D spirals generated by integral equations.
+To further test the ability of ANIE in modeling non-local systems, we benchmark ANIE, NODE, and LSTM on a dataset of 2D spirals generated by integral equations.
 This data consists of 500 2D curves of 100 time points each.
-The data was split in half for training and validation.
-During training, the initial 20 points were given as initial conditions for the different models.
-Details about the data generation are described in Appendix~\ref{data_generation}.
+The data was split in half for training and testing.
+During training, the first 20 points were given as initial condition and the models were tasked to predict the full 100 point dynamics.
+Details on the data generation are described in Appendix~\ref{data_generation}.
 For ANIE, the initialization is given via the free function $f$, which assumes the values of the first 20 points and sets the remaining 80 points to be equal to the value of the 20th point.
 For NODE, the initialization is given as the reverse RNN on the first 20 points, which outputs a distribution corresponding to the first time point (see \cite{NODE} for more details on their Latent ODE experiments).
-The configuration used for NODE was the same used for their experiments on 2D spirals.
 For LSTM, we input the data in segments of 20 points to predict the consecutive point of the sequence.
 The process is repeated with the output of the previous step until all points of the curve are predicted.
-During inference we test the models performance to a new initialization.
-For that, we provide the segment from the 20th to the 40th point of the curve as the initialization and predict the remaining points of the curve.
-In other words, we provide a shifted sequence of 20 points.
-Table \ref{tab:corr_coeff_IE_2D_spirals} shows the correlation between the ground truth curve and the extrapolation obtained with each model.
-Figure \ref{fig:CorrelationCoeff_2d_IE_spirals} shows the correlation coefficient for each of the 500 curves.
-In summary, ANIE significantly outperforms the other tested models when tested on new initial conditions.
+During inference, we test the models' performance on never before seen initial conditions.
+Table \ref{tab:corr_coeff_IE_2D_spirals} shows the correlation between the ground truth curve and the model predictions.
+Figure \ref{fig:CorrelationCoeff_2d_IE_spirals} shows the correlation coefficients for the 500 curves.
+In summary, ANIE significantly outperforms the other tested methods in predicting IE generated non-local dynamics.

 \